How do I claim back tax if I am in Self Assessment?

 There are time limits for correcting your tax return.
 The normal limit is 12 months from the 31 January after the end of the tax year.
 For example, the normal deadline for amending your 2017/18 tax return is 31 January 2020.

-We provide more details on these time limits in our section on self assessment on our main LITRG website
+We provide more details on these time limits in our section on self-employment on our main LITRG website.

 If you made a mistake in your tax return, and paid too much tax, but only realise after the deadline for amending the tax return has passed, you may still be able to claim a repayment of overpaid tax.